Five years ago, Dallas’s Penny Sadler’s business took her to a variety of the world’s great wine regions and vineyards. But, something was missing.

 On her wine journey, Sadler learned how to sip and spit, what she says was key to a successful career in wine.

 “I like wine tasting, and I like tasting wine,” she says.
 “And sipping and spitting allows me to taste wine without worry.
 It was a life changer for me.”

-Here are three wines Penny Sadler wants to share:
+Here are three white wines Penny Sadler wants to share: